Are individuals allowed to participate in Tata Crucible Hackathon?

 No. Tata Crucible Hackathon is a team based event.

-Can my team members be from different institutes?
+Can my team members be from different institutes or corporates?

-Any two to five bonafide campus students can form a team.
-Team members can be from different institutes for the Tata Crucible Hackathon ONLY.
-Please note that at least one team member must be studying in the same zone as the selected zonal city of participation.
+Any two to five bonafide campus students or working professionals can form a team.
+Team members can be from different institutes or corporates for the Tata Crucible Hackathon ONLY.
+Please note that at least one team member must be studying or working in the same zone as the selected zonal city of participation.

 What is the eligibility criteria for this Hackathon?

-The Tata Crucible Hackathon is open to full time students of business schools, engineering and graduate colleges, including college students from all disciplines, across India.
-It is a team event and any two to five bonafide campus students can form a team.
+The Tata Crucible Hackathon is open to all full time students of business schools, engineering and graduate colleges, including college students from all disciplines, across India and all full time working professionals from corporates and start-ups.

 I have not received any confirmation mail after registering for the event.
 I am unable to login because of this.
 What should be my next step?